CUBRID/cubrid-manual/en/sql/transaction.rst

 Transaction and Lock
 ********************

-This chapter covers issues relating to concurrency and restore, as well as how to commit or roll back transactions.
+This chapter covers issues relating to concurrency and restore, as well as how to commit or rollback transactions.

 In multi-user environment, controlling access and update is essential to protect database integrity and ensure that a user’s transaction will have accurate and consistent data.
 Without appropriate control, data could be updated incorrectly in the wrong order.